khuyentran1401/focus-tips/README.md

 # Tips to Focus
+As a full-time student, a data science intern, and a writter with the participation in multiple projects, I find it challenging to fully commit to something.
+Thus, I wrote down some tips extracted from the book [Free to Focus](https://www.amazon.com/Free-Focus-Productivity-System-Achieve-ebook/dp/B07F3DM7C1).
+Feel free to add more productivity tips that work for you
 ## Fact
 * We have all the time we need to accomplish what matters most
 * Don't take our circumstances as excuses to do important tasks.
 Because circumstances will not change if we don't make efforts to change